 Madam Speaker, we are supporting the Broad Digital Strategy by expanding existing Wi-Fi hotspots and establishing internet cafes in all areas of the country and will specifically target students in all remote areas.
 This measure will come into effect in fiscal 2021.
-Tax Waiver on Imported Construction Material for Approved Building Projects

-Madam Speaker, for approved housing, commercial and industrial development projects, which start on or before December 31, 2022, we are removing value added tax on the importation of building materials to be used exclusively in connection with the projects, except for certain items such as road paving and aggregate material.
+4. Tax Waiver on Imported Construction Material for Approved Building Projects exclusively in connection with the projects, except for certain items such as road paving and aggregate material.
 This measure will be similar in administration to the tax concessions granted to developers for approved tourism projects and will take effect from January 1, 2021.